A practice that respects the body, inspired by yoga therapy, traditional teachings, ancestral medicines and the cycles of Nature

 In the practice of yoga, our movements are in tune with the rhythm of our breathing.
 In surfing, our movements are guided by the rhythm of Nature, the ocean, the waves.
 These two disciplines bring us back to the present moment and help us find our balance, on our mat, our surfboard but also in our life.

-PRE SURF yoga allows you to warm up properly, strengthen your body, develop your balance, concentration and control your breathing.
+PRE SURF yoga allows you to warm up properly, strengthen your body, develop your balance, your ability to focus and control your breathing.

 POST SURF yoga allows you to stretch deeply after a session, to avoid muscle and joint pain and recover more quickly.